 It’s a way that homeowners can save money and have the ultimate peace of mind – as well as the obvious great perks for the sitters.

 Below you’ll see the exact steps to take so you know how you can get free rent in exchange for house sitting too!

-However, this is not just targeted at travellers looking for somewhere to stay or retirees looking to live an adventurous life.
-If you are looking to save for a home, a holiday or even just check out what its like to live in a different part of town this article is for you!
+This is not just for travellers looking for somewhere free to stay or retirees looking to live an adventurous life.
+If you are looking to save for a home, a holiday or even just check out what it’s like to live in a different part of town this article is for you!